 Disclaimer: As I am sure you know, any cotton fabric left bunched up after being rained on, will mold/mildew.
 Drop cloths are made from cotton, to insure your curtains will last, be sure to open them so they can air dry after it rains.
 If you live in a perpetually wet/humid climate, you might want to spring for the special outdoor fabric.

 I considered using some inexpensive curtain hanging accessories from Ikea, but we were afraid with only one support in the middle, the curtains would sag.
-So instead, we used metal conduit and brackets from Lowes and spray painted them oil rubbed bronze.
+So instead, hubby put together a few metal conduit and brackets from Lowes and spray painted them oil rubbed bronze.
+They blend right in!